 Is Core Podiatry the Same?

-The advent of new skin surgery courses – implying biopsy and incision techniques for small lesions is important and will in time join up with the earlier models of nail surgery and local anaesthetic.
+The advent of new skin surgery courses – implying biopsy and incision techniques for small lesions is important and will, in time, join up with the earlier models of nail surgery and local anaesthetic.
 The big question today must be, is core podiatry the same, reflecting on the margins of pedicure?
 I would argue not and suggests we have it all wrong.

 Making conceptual changes

 It is easy to take a swipe at University courses.
 Are they doing enough?
 What are they teaching these days?
-The landscape project unlocked some of these concerns revealing that in every case there was a desire to expand and promote but there are caveats.
+The landscape project unlocked some of these concerns, revealing that there was a desire to expand and promote in every case, but there are caveats.
 Independent prescribing is the best example where lecturers speak of hope to implement this essential area of practice but find that courses cannot deliver sufficient mentorship as this must be done in the field.

 Do you cut nails and deal with corns?

 The politically correct answer is that we deal with all skin manifestations as it is part of the human body and a barometer of health.
 Our role is to identify the level of damage at the epidermo-dermal junction.
 To achieve this, we must reduce callus to identify pathology.
 We must determine that no wound has been allowed to develop a sinus, necrotic change or hide scar tissue.
 We identify hidden infections, bacterial and viral.

 When it comes to the nail, we are required to establish normal growth potential, consider infection, include mycoses and ensure the nail bed has no abnormality – bone (exostosis, osteochondroma), melanoma, squamous cell carcinoma or ulceration.
 Circulation and neuropathy are vital clues to disease and determine foot health.

 The important core part of the consultation – screening